-Many mathematics and statistics majors study abroad during their junior year.
+Many mathematics and statistics majors study away during their junior year.

-If you are planning to study abroad and you are a statistics major (or plan to be), please contact one of our statistics faculty at the start of the Fall semester of your sophomore year to talk about your plans.
-More information for statistics majors can be found by scrolling down past the mathematics information.
+If you are planning to study away and you are a statistics major (or plan to be), please contact one of our statistics faculty at the start of the Fall semester of your sophomore year to talk about your plans.

-No matter which major you are planning, you should also make use of the school resources like the Study Abroad Office.
-You can also read comments by previous majors who studied abroad on our Study Abroad comments page.
+No matter which major you are planning, you should also make use of the school resources like the Office of Global Education.

 Here are some things to keep in mind:

-- Study abroad programs often require that you declare a major before submitting a study abroad application.
+- Study away programs often require that you declare a major before submitting an application.
 Hence you should consider declaring your major late in the Fall or early in the Spring semester of your sophomore year.
-This way, you can discuss your study abroad plans with your advisor in statistics.
+This way, you can discuss your study away plans with your advisor in Statistics.
 We advise you talk to a statistician in the Department early on to address the next point below.

-- You should pay careful attention to satisfying the pre-requisites for Stat 495, the senior seminar in Statistics.
-This course is offered in the Fall of the senior year.
-The pre-requisites are successful completion of Stat 230, Stat 370 (formerly Stat 430), and the computing requirement for the major.
+- You should pay careful attention to satisfying the pre-requisites for Stat 495, the capstone seminar in Statistics.
+This course is offered in the Fall only.
+The pre-requisites are successful completion of Stat 230, Stat 231, Stat 370, and the computing requirement for the major.
 Stat 370 requires completion of Stat 360 (Probability), and this sequence is often completed in the junior year.
-However, you may need to complete this sequence as a sophomore in order to spend an entire year abroad, depending on the offerings of your program.
-For some programs, it is not always possible to take statistics courses while abroad, and even if you can, sometimes you can't determine which courses are appropriate until you get there.
+However, you may need to complete this sequence as a sophomore in order to spend an entire year away, depending on the offerings of your program.
+For some programs, it is not always possible to take statistics courses while away, and even if you can, sometimes you can't determine which courses are appropriate until you get there.
 This is why it is extremely important to discuss your plans with your advisor in your sophomore year.

-- If you take one or more statistics courses while abroad, you need to petition the department to have the courses count toward the major.
+- If you take one or more statistics courses while away, you need to petition the department to have the courses count toward the major.
 Your petition should include as much information as possible about the courses, including the title, professor, text, course description, and syllabus.
-If the course has a web site, this information is often available at the web site, so that all you need to give us is the url for web site.
+If the course has a website, this information is often available on the website, so that all you need to give us is the URL for the website.
 Petitions should be sent to the department chair via email.
-We encourage you to contact us in advance of taking the courses if you need to substitute them for required courses, and otherwise contact us while abroad to let us know what statistics courses you are taking (such as for electives).
+We encourage you to contact us in advance of taking the courses if you need to substitute them for required courses and otherwise contact us while away to let us know what statistics courses you are taking (such as for electives).

-- If you decide to take Stat 230, Stat 360 or Stat 370 while abroad, it is crucial to get the course approved before you go abroad.
+- If you decide to take Stat 230, Stat 231, Stat 360 or Stat 370 while away, it is crucial to get the course approved before you leave for your study away.
 You should start planning and investigating courses early since it may take a while to find a suitable course.
 Consultation with your statistics advisor is essential.

-If you have any questions about the statistics major and study abroad programs, you should discuss them with the department chair or your advisor.
+If you have any questions about the Statistics major and study away programs, you should discuss them with the department chair or your advisor.